slyg/abacus/README.md

 # Abacus

-Small implementation of an ikea-like 10 x 10 abacus for my daugher.
+Small implementation of an ikea-like 10 x 10 abacus for my daughter.

 Project is deployed at https://abacus.surge.sh/